 We advise on all types of construction and engineering-related issues and on construction contracts for commercial and residential developments, and renewable energy projects.

-Our construction practice covers both dispute resolution and general construction legal advice in addition to drafting and negotiating all levels of project documentation.
+Our construction Solicitors cover both dispute resolution and general construction legal advice in addition to drafting and negotiating all levels of project documentation.

 If you require construction or engineering law advice, speak to one of our solicitors today.
 Call us on 0333 323 5292 to discuss your latest construction project in a legal context today.
 Alternatively, fill in our enquiry form and we will get back to you.